Znullptr/PageRankSpark/README.md

 In order to run this projet you need to have:

-   Three working virtual machines with linux os installed on each one of them (i used lubuntu os).
+   Working virtual machines with linux os installed on each one of them (i used lubuntu os).

    Fully configured and installed hadoop in cluster mode (i used hadoop 3.3.4).